-No wonder Bill Gross, the former head of bond giant PIMCO says he got ashes in his stocking for Christmas last year.
+No wonder Bill Gross, the former head of bond giant PIMCO, says will get ashes in his stocking for Christmas next year.

-The scary thing is that eventually, we will enter a new 30-year bear market for bonds that last all the way until 2049.
-However, after last month’s frenetic spike-up in bond prices, and down in bond yields, that is looking more like a 2022 than a 2019 position.
+The scary thing is that, eventually, we will enter a new 30-year bear market for bonds that lasts all the way until 2049.
+However, after last month’s frenetic spike up in bond prices, and down in bond yields, that is looking more like a 2022 than a 2019 position.

-That scenario has the leveraged short Treasury bond ETF (TBT) which has just cratered down to $31, leap to $46, and then soaring all the way to $200.
+That scenario has the leveraged short Treasury bond ETF (TBT), which has just cratered down to $23, double to $46, and then soaring all the way to $200.